owlchester/kanka-docs/docs/features/profile-sidebar/how-to-pin-elements.md

 ## Pinning Files

-When creating or editing a file (under the entry's `assets` subpage), the `pinned` option can be activated.
+When creating or editing a file (under the entry's `media` subpage), the `pinned` option can be activated.

 ![Pinning files](files.png)